DLFundamentals/blog/_posts/2026-03-12-Revisiting-ERM-in-the-LLM-era.md

     </table>
   </div>

-  <p>SGD is computationally cheap but statistically wasteful on these tasks.
-Program ERM is statistically efficient but computationally intractable under uniform search.
-The real question is whether one can keep ERM's statistical advantages while replacing uniform search with something more structured.</p>
+  <p>This is the central tension.
+SGD is computationally cheap per update but statistically wasteful on the wrong families.
+Program ERM is statistically elegant but computationally hopeless under uniform search.
+The missing ingredient is neither a new loss nor a bigger classifier.
+It is a better way to <em>propose</em> candidate programs.</p>

   <hr>